sagemath/trac_to_gh/Issue 4704.md

 # Issue 4704: Use jquery to make the javascript code nicer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4704

 Original creator: jason